-- appointing, retaining, overseeing, approving the compensation of, and assessing the independence of our independent registered public accounting firm and any other registered public accounting firm that may be engaged for audit, attestation and related services; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - discussing the Company's earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - discussing with the independent registered public accounting firm audit problems or difficulties; - discussing our risk assessment and management policies; - reviewing and approving related person transactions; - reviewing and pre-approving audit and non-audit services proposed to be performed by the independent registered public accounting firm, as further described on page 15 of this proxy statement; and - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting or auditing matters.
+- appointing, retaining, overseeing, approving the compensation of, and assessing the independence of our independent registered public accounting firm and any other registered public accounting firm that may be engaged for audit, attestation and related services; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - discussing the Company's earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - discussing with the independent registered public accounting firm audit problems or difficulties; - discussing our risk assessment and management policies; - reviewing and approving related person transactions; - reviewing and pre-approving audit and non-audit services proposed to be performed by the independent registered public accounting firm, as further described on page 14 of this proxy statement; and - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting or auditing matters.

-The Audit Committee charter is available on our website at www.medpace.com.
-As of December 31, 2017, the members of the Audit Committee are Mr. Brown, Mr. Carley, and Mr. Kraft, all of whom meet the independence requirements under Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the rules of NASDAQ, including those related to Audit
+The Audit Committee charter is available in the "Corporate Governance" section of the "Investors" page of our website located at www.medpace.com.
+As of December 31, 2018, the members of the Audit Committee are Mr. Brown, Mr. Carley, and Mr. Kraft, all of whom meet the independence requirements under Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the rules of NASDAQ, including those related to Audit Committee membership.
+Mr.